 - Swallowing (exercises and compensatory strategies to reduce risk of aspiration/penetration)

-Concentrated areas include training in feeding and swallowing techniques, proper body positioning, feeding techniques for self-help, safe food and liquid consistencies, safe-swallowing strategies, oral sensitivity training, vital stimulation certification
+Concentrated areas include diagnosis with video swallow study, training in feeding and swallowing techniques, proper body positioning, feeding techniques for self-help, safe food and liquid consistencies, safe-swallowing strategies, oral sensitivity training, vital stimulation certification

 - Voice (hoarseness, poor volume, abnormal vocal quality)